codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

-## Create user-defined variables
+## User-defined variables
-Create user-defined variables manually or by importing predefined variables from files.
+User-defined variables are custom variables you add to Codefresh entities such as projects, pipelines, build triggers, and manual build runs.
-Add user-defined variables to projects, pipelines, builds, and triggers.
+You create such variables manually or by importing predefined variables from files (see [How to](#create-user-defined-variables)).
+You can also create empty variables, without any values.

 ### Empty user-defined variables
 Codefresh allows you to add variables with just the key definition, without the value.
 The value is populated automatically during pipeline execution or defined manually.